 Downstairs Coffee – Mercedes Benz Connection

-A reasonably priced cafe – surprisingly located on the ground floor of a Mercedes Benz dealership.
-Located on Gaien Higashi Dori on the left if walking from Midtown towards Nogizaka Station.
-For wifi access just ask the staff for a card and you’ll be online in no time!
+A reasonably priced cafe—surprisingly located on the ground floor of a Mercedes Benz dealership.
+It’s on Gaien Higashi Dori on the left if walking from Midtown towards Nogizaka Station.
+For wifi access, just ask the staff for a card and you’ll be online in no time.

 Hours: 7am – 11pm